-Per law, bicycles must possess a license (a UCPD sticker affixed to your bicycle).
-Additionally, to use some secure bicycle parking areas on campus and at residence halls, you must have a license (UCPD sticker) on your bicycle.
+Per city municipal law, bicycles must possess a license (a DMV sticker affixed to your bicycle; issued for free by UCPD) in the City of Berkeley.
+Other nearby cities might have similar laws.
+Additionally, to use some secure bicycle parking areas on campus and at residence halls, campus building managers might ask that you have a license (UCPD sticker) on your bicycle.

 The University of California Police Department at Berkeley employs community policing strategies to prevent crime on and around campus properties.